GUDA: Counterfactual Group-wise Training Data Attribution for Diffusion Models via Unlearning: Preliminaries

 \subsection{LOGOA: Scoring Difference as Counterfactual Group Influence}

 We use LOGO (Leave-One-Group-Out) to refer to the retraining procedure, and LOGOA (LOGO Attribution) to refer to the resulting attribution score.

-\textbf{Defining counterfactual influence.} Group attribution targets a counterfactual quantity: the difference in a model's ability to explain sample $(x_0, c)$ between the full-data model and the counterfactual model without group $k$.
+\textbf{Defining counterfactual influence.} Group attribution targets a counterfactual quantity: the difference in a model's ability to explain a sample $(x_0, c)$ between the full-data model and the counterfactual model without group $k$.
 Ideally, we would measure this using log-likelihood, which quantifies how well a probabilistic model explains an observed sample.

 \textbf{ELBO as a tractable proxy.} While log-likelihood $\log p_\theta$ can be computed via probability flow ODE~\citep{song2021scorebased}, it is prohibitively expensive for repeated evaluation.
 We therefore use the ELBO as a tractable lower bound on log-likelihood (Eq.~\eqref{eq:elbo_def}).
 While ELBO does not guarantee preservation of likelihood ordering, it provides a practical surrogate commonly adopted for comparing generative models, including likelihood-based diffusion classifiers~\citep{li2023your, clark2023texttoimage}.
+We empirically validate this proxy by comparing $\Delta\mathrm{ELBO}$ against $\Delta\log p$ obtained via probability-flow ODE estimation on CIFAR-10 (Appendix~\ref{app:elbo_validity}): the two are strongly correlated, and while KL-gap asymmetry between the full and counterfactual models can in principle distort lower-ranked groups, head identification remains stable.
 We therefore define LOGOA using ELBO differences:

 where $\theta^{\mathrm{logo}}_{-k}$ is the counterfactual model obtained via retraining on $\mathcal{D}_{-k}$.
 A positive score means the full model explains $(x_0,c)$ better than the counterfactual model without group $k$, indicating that group $k$'s training data contributed to the generation of $(x_0,c)$.
 Conversely, a negative or near-zero score suggests group $k$ had little influence.